robbiew/GHOSTmine/README.md

 # GHOSTmine

-Configure a door using your BBS' outbound RLOGIN capability or use Apam's `rlogin-connect` application.
+Configure a door using your BBS' outbound RLOGIN capability or use the `rlogin-connect` application below.

 ## rlogin-connect
 The program can be obtained from `https://github.com/apamment/rlogin-connect`.
-Clone the repository and then build.
+Clone the repository and then build it.

 ### Build instructions
 - cmake